defneulusoy/Calendar_App/README.md

    1. Download the files for the project (or the project folder) from this GitHub page.
    2. Start VSCode and choose the open folder option.
    3. Find the folder you downloaded the project in and open it, the project should appear in your VSCode workspace
-   2. On the run tab on VSCode, click run without debugging.
+   2. On the run tab on VSCode, click 'Start Debugging'.
 # After completing these steps, you can successfully run the application on your computer and use the calendar application by following the prompts on the user screen.